Menu

 On 7th April 2022 the President & CEO of APR, Mr. Steve Alexander, made a statement that: “Claims regarding the recyclability of degradable additives are unfounded, untested and possibly misleading …. as no third-party testing data has confirmed these recyclability claims.”
 And in their FAQ “APR is not aware of any companies marketing degradable additives that have put together convincing test data to show that their products will not interfere with the quality and performance of demanding, long-lived applications for recycled plastics.”

-Mr. Alexander ought to have been aware that extensive third party testing has been done, and the reports have been published.
+Mr. Alexander ought to have been aware that extensive third party testing has been done, and the reports have been noted above.

-Both of the TCKT studies from Austria, and the Report by Roediger Laboratories in South Africa have been available to recyclers for years on the websites of Symphony Environmental (www.d2w.net ) and the Biodegradable Plastics Association (www.biodeg.org).
-All of these studies demonstrate that recycling of d2w plastics can be safely achieved up to 100%, but in the new products the proportion of d2w-type plastics would in real-life be much lower.
+Both of the TCKT studies from Austria, and the Report by Roediger Laboratories in South Africa have been available to recyclers for years on the websites of Symphony Environmental and the Biodegradable Plastics Association and the AIMPLAS Report was actually given to APR.
+All of these studies demonstrate that recycling of d2w plastics can be safely achieved up to 100%, but the proportion of d2w-type plastics would in real-life be much lower.

 They continued “The presence of pro-oxidant additives in polyethylene shopping bags is most unlikely to prevent compliance of the bags with EN 13430-2004 “Packaging – Requirements for packaging recoverable by material recycling.”